Product-Led Growth: Going Deeper on How to Get Started

 If you're conducting competitive analysis, you'll want to do the following:

-• Create a list of your direct and indirect competitors - Sites like G2 compile lists of the major players across different product categories and verticals.
-You can also use Google or marketing research tools like Ahrefs or Semrush to see who's creating content or bidding on keywords related to your core product.
+• Create a list of your direct and indirect competitors - Sites like compile lists of the major players across different product categories and verticals.
+You can also use Google or marketing research tools like or to see who's creating content or bidding on keywords related to your core product.

 • Compare product features - With your competitors list in hand.
 You can compare feature sets, pricing, and capabilities for yourself and your competitors.
-Product marketers can use tools like Crayon or Klue to create competitive battle cards as information repositories to enable content, sales, and product teams.
+Product marketers can use tools like or to create competitive battle cards as information repositories to enable content, sales, and product teams.

 • Compare marketing and advertising strategies - Products in competitive areas will likely bid on strategic keywords and buy ad space on Google and social media platforms like LinkedIn to generate demand.
 It would help if you also considered how your competitors use owned channels, like blogs and earned media placements, to drive awareness and educate their audiences.